Vindexus/HeresyWorld/advancedmoves.md

   - It takes half the time
   - You remove a debility

-On a 6- choose one:
+On a 6- you might:

   - Mark off an extra use of the supply
-  - You heal for half the value, rounded down
+  - Heal for half the value, rounded down
-  - It takes twice as long
+  - Take longer

 ## Advanced Tech-Use
 You may reroll any Tech-Use roll.
 The new result stands.